johnedstone/mkrgsm1400-post-json-ssl/README.md

 reason for hanging is that in the example sketch `client.connected()` never returns false.
-There appears to be unread data, i.e. one last byte, that is not being read. *This hack is not needed for GsmWebClient_hourly_SSL_POST sketch because the data is read differently (how ever the workaround in the MKRGSM library is still needed*
+There appears to be unread data, i.e. one last byte, that is not being read. *This hack is not needed for GsmWebClient_hourly_SSL_POST sketch because the data is read differently (however the workaround in the MKRGSM library is still needed*
 ```
 128   // SSL hack: if there is just one byte left, force a stop